-Bengaluru rains: Water level of Vrishabhavathi river continues to rise
+Heavy rains lash Bengaluru; Water level of Vrishabhavathi river continues to rise

-Bengaluru, June 25: Heavy rains continued to lash for the second consecutive day in the city of Bengaluru on Thursday leading to waterlogging in low lying areas.
+Bengaluru, June 25: Heavy rains continued to lash Bengluru for the second consecutive day leading to waterlogging in low lying areas and throwing life out of gear in the city.
 The sudden weather change threw life out of gear in the 'silicon valley'.
 Many areas received rains for more than four hours on Thursday night.

 Following heavy rainfall in the city, the water level of Vrishabawathi river continued to rise.